James John: Missouri to California (1841–43)

 While working for John Bidwell as a part of the Bartleson–Bidwell Party starting in 1841, John became one of the first people who made the California Trail trek.
 He was of the first people on the expedition from Missouri to California when he left on May 16, 1841.
 Like all member of the crew, John was required to keep a journal but as noted in Nancy Kelsey's documents, John often neglected his writings.
 Two days after leaving, John was delayed when his oxen strayed.
 Later that day he met up with Bidwell and his party.
 On May 20, they reached the Kansas River and were assisted across by Native Americans who floated their items to the other shore.
 The next day they were invited to a Pawnee festivity where they smoked a calumet, what John described as the "peace pipe".

 During their time crossing the Rocky Mountains, John and Bidwell were trapped at the top of a peak and were forced to walk down the mountain in the dark, with their moccasins shredded from sharp rocks.
 They eventually reached a Native American settlement where they made camp.
 One of John's primary jobs on the journey was to acquire fish, trout being one of the parties preferences.
 Bidwell referred to John as "Jimmy".
-John went a separate route from Bidwell to get to Sutter's Fort in present day Sacramento, California which made him the one of the first members of the party to finish the journey.
+John went a separate route from Bidwell to get to Sutter's Fort in present day Sacramento, California which made him one of the first members of the party to finish the journey.